 There are four Grand Slam tournaments that take place annually in the world of professional tennis.
-These tournaments are the Australian Open, the French Open, Wimbledon, and the US Open.
+These four major tournaments are the Australian Open, the French Open, Wimbledon, and the US Open.
 The Summer Olympic Games are often considered a “fifth” Grand Slam tournament, but tennis players need only win the main four in a year to achieve a Grand Slam.